 Non-Alcoholic Fatty Liver Disease Special Interest Group

-The Non-Alcoholic Fatty Liver Disease Special Interest Group (SIG) is linked to the Metabolic CRN topic area.
-The SIG lead is Dr Stuart McPherson (elected February 2022) of Newcastle upon Tyne Hospitals NHS Foundation Trust.
-If anyone wishes to join the group please contact the BASL Secretariat on matt@basl.org.uk.
+The Metabolic Dysfunction–Associated Liver Disease Special Interest Group (SIG) is linked to the Metabolic CRN topic area.
+The SIG lead is Dr Jeremy Cobbold (elected February 2024) of Oxford University Hospitals NHS Foundation Trust.
+If anyone wishes to join the group please contact the BASL Secretariat on sigs@basl.org.uk

 Mission

-To understand, prevent and treat NAFLD, and to reduce its impact on health as well as health services.
+To understand, prevent and treat MASLD (previously known as NAFLD), and to reduce its impact on health as well as health services.

 Aims

-To promote and support the development, conduct and delivery of research activity related to NAFLD.
+To promote and support the development, conduct and delivery of research activity related to MASLD.

-To disseminate innovations and best practices in clinical services related to NAFLD.
+To disseminate innovations and best practices in clinical services related to MASLD.

 To involve patient representatives in the activities of the SIG.

-To lead, contribute and participate in the development of educational activities related to NAFLD.
+To lead, contribute and participate in the development of educational activities related to MASLD.

-To engage with pharma regarding research and educational activities related to NAFLD.
+To engage with pharma regarding research and educational activities related to MASLD.

-To respond on behalf of BASL to national or international organisations on issues related to NAFLD.
+To respond on behalf of BASL to national or international organisations on issues related to MASLD.

 Overview